liubin86410/icp/intl.en-US/ICP Filing Procedures/ICP Filing for the first time.md

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/14196/5663_en-US.png)

-    After your submit your information and documents, Alibaba Cloud reviews your information and documents in one business day.
+    After you submit your information and documents, Alibaba Cloud reviews your information and documents in one business day.
 Make sure that your phone number is in service and the call is answered during the normal working hours in China.
 If we find any problem , we contact you by the phone number in your ICP Filing information.

 6. After your information passes Alibaba Cloud review, log on to the [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/selfBaIndex.htm) to upload a picture of the website administrator as required for verification.

     **Note for Shanghai users: ** Shanghai Communications Administration requires that ICP Filing applicants in Shanghai **must** use Shanghai Communications Administration app \(only available in Chinese\) to verity the website administrator.
 For more information, see [Using Shanghai communications administration app to verify the website administrator](intl.en-US/ICP Filing Procedures/Using Shanghai Communications Administration app to verify the website administrator.md#).

-    For other regions, ICP applicants can select one of several designated places, which are scattered in most major cities in China, to take an official photo as part of the application process.
+    For other regions, ICP applicants can select one of several designated places, which are scattered in most major cities in China, to take an official photo and upload the picture for verification as part of the application process.
 This rule demands the applicants to physically present in China long enough to have a picture taken.
 However, Alibaba Cloud can make it easier.
 You can apply for an official background \(that is, photo backdrop\) from the document uploading page of your ICP Filing process.
 Click **Enter Your Address**, and enter an address in mainland China.
 Alibaba Cloud can mail the photo backdrop to any region in mainland China.
 The website administrator takes a picture in front of the backdrop and upload the picture. \(Do not wear in red or blue when taking the picture.\)

     For more information, see [Website administrator verification FAQs](../../../../intl.en-US/FAQ/Website administrator verification FAQs.md#section_tb4_cht_zdb).

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/14196/5688_en-US.png)

-    After receiving eligible pictures and approving your application, Alibaba Cloud submits the application to the communications administration for approval.
+    After receiving eligible pictures and approving your application, Alibaba Cloud submits the application to the local communications administration for approval.
 You are notified by an email and a text message.

 7. Verify the mobile phone number of the subject and website administrators.
 Currently, mobile phone verification is required by the local authorities of Tianjin, Gansu, Tibet, Ningxia, Hainan, Xinjiang, and Qinghai.
 Other provinces do not require mobile phone number verification.